 To become a certified hospice volunteer, candidates must complete an orientation training program.
 This training covers various aspects of hospice care, including exploring end-of-life issues, the dying process, grief and loss, communication, spirituality, psychosocial issues, symptom control, physical care of the dying and self-care.
-It also involves a tour of our Inpatient Unit.
 Volunteers will be asked to complete continuing education throughout the year.

 Volunteers can help by assisting with activities and games, and by reading books and magazines aloud for patients and families.